eduuh/blog/content/en/posts/vscodevim.md

 ---
-title: "Vscodevim"
+title: "Visual Studio code With Neovim"
 date: 2020-04-03T20:36:34+03:00
-draft: false
+draft: true
 ---

-# Introduction
+### Introduction

 **Visual Studio code** is superb.
 If offers unparalleled user experience with great support for many languages and development ecosystems.
 It comes with great defaults and is super easy to use and to get started with.